RandallTruong/Turtle-Racing-Game/README.md

 # Turtle-Racing-Game
-This is an easy turtle racing game created using python
+This is a simple turtle racing game created using the turtle module in python